The Affine Divergence: Aligning Activation Updates Beyond Normalisation: Divergence Generalisations

 Qualitatively, the divergence occurs similarly for convolutional layers, but implementation-wise, the correction diverges strongly from current practice, suggesting a Patch-wise consideration over layer/group/batch-wise.

 Potential solutions to a convolutional divergence are again numerous; yet, several will be showcased.
-Particularly, a novel approach to the application of normalisation in convolution is presented, to be termed ``\textit{PatchNorm}'', which, unlike the pre/post-composition of normalisation usually accompanying convolution, PatchNorm is an intrinsic change to the convolution procedure itself.
+Particularly, a novel approach to the application of normalisation in convolution is presented, to be termed ``\textit{PatchNorm}'', which, unlike the pre/post-composition of normalisation usually accompanying convolution, PatchNorm is an intrinsic change to the convolution procedure itself. ``PatchNorm'' is not to be taken as \textit{a} function, but a family of normalisation applied patch-wise.

 First, a parallel will be drawn with the discussion of \textit{App.}~\ref{App:Batched}, requiring reformulating the typical convolution expression shown in \textit{Eqn.}~\ref{Eqn:TypicalConvolution}.

 Equivalently in function, one can `unroll' convolution to express `patches' as an index matrix $x_{ijc}\rightarrow\tilde{x}_{pe}$, where $p$ indexes each patch per sample, and $e$ indexes the dimensions per patch.
 Notably, $\tilde{x}$ contains many repeated instances of the original $x_{ijc}$ elements due to the patchwise unfolding.
 Overall, with corresponding reshaping of $W$, convolution becomes equivalent to \textit{Eqn.}~\ref{Eqn:PatchedConvolution}.